TueSearch/search-engine/README.md

 Change the number `2` to the number of crawlers you want to start.
 Start slowly and increase the number of crawlers gracefully to see if everything works fine.

+Be polite to other websites and use at most `4` crawlers at the same time to avoid overloading the crawled websites.

 # Frontend

 1. Start mock up server